Tereza Mihalíková

 Tereza Mihalíková ([ˈtereza ˈmiɦaliːkɔʋaː]; born 2 June 1998) is a Slovak tennis player.
-She has a career-high singles ranking of 349 by the Women's Tennis Association (WTA), achieved June 2018, and a career-high WTA doubles ranking of 48, attained on 7 November 2022.
-While still playing mostly at tournaments of the ITF Women's Circuit in singles, she had her breakthrough in doubles, after winning her first WTA Tour title in 2021 and debuting in the top 100 rankings.
-She has won only one WTA doubles title and three WTA Challenger Tour doubles titles but eight singles and 19 doubles titles on the ITF Circuit.
+She has a career-high doubles ranking of world No. 27 by the WTA, reached on 23 June 2025.

+She has won two doubles titles on the WTA Tour and three WTA Challenger doubles titles, along with eight singles and 19 doubles titles on the ITF Circuit.

 Mihalíková was very successful as a junior.
 As a former junior No. 4, she won the Australian Open in both events.
 First, in 2015, she won the girls' singles event, after defeating Katie Swan in the final.
 Her doubles title came a year later, when, alongside Anna Kalinskaya, she defeated Dayana Yastremska and Anastasia Zarycká.
 She is also three time Grand Slam finalist in doubles: 2014 US Open and Australian Open and Wimbledon in 2015.